 For the value of Qantas points, see What are Qantas points worth?

 Not all Velocity points redemptions are created equal.
-Your hard earned points could be worth half a cent each or ten times that amount – it all depends what you spend them on.
+Your points could be worth less than half a cent each or nearly ten times that amount – it all depends what you spend them on.

-The price of the cheapest paid fare for each route was divided by the amount of points needed to book the same reward flight, less any taxes and fees.
-Whilst this provides us with a realistic idea of the kind of value that you can obtain from booking reward flights, there are a few things that you should keep in mind:
+Whilst this provides us with a realistic idea of the kind of value that you can obtain from booking flights with Velocity points, there are still a few things that you should keep in mind:

-- These numbers are for guidance only; actual value can vary quite substantially
+- These numbers are for guidance only; actual value can vary by quite a lot

 - Reward seats are released in limited numbers so you can’t rely on them always being available to book, especially during peak travel periods